 Coco Galapagos 2018

-The Eastern Tropical Pacific (ETP) is an area of high productivity where various Marine Protected Areas (MPAs) have been designated around oceanic islands in order to ensure the sustainability and resilience of these hotspots of marine biodiversity.
+The Eastern Pacific Ocean is an area of high productivity where various marine protected areas (MPAs) have been designated around coastal and oceanic islands in order to ensure the sustainability and resilience of these hotspots of marine biodiversity.
 The Cocos Island National Park in Costa Rica and the Galapagos Marine Reserve in Ecuador are two of the MPAs in which a higher biomass of top predators has been recorded.
 However, in recent years a marked population decline of migratory pelagic species, such as sharks, rays and sea turtles, has been detected in both MPAs.

-The Cocos Ridge is an underwater mountain formation of more than 1000 km in length that joins the Galapagos with Cocos and coastal Costa Rica through a series of seamounts of different sizes and in different depth ranges.
+The Cocos Ridge is an underwater mountain formation of more than 1,000 km in length that joins coastal Costa Rica, Coco Island and the Galapagos Islands through a series of seamounts of different sizes and depth ranges.
 Seamounts have been shown to be highly productive topographic structures capable of supporting complex pelagic communities in open and deep waters.
 Therefore, seamounts can play a critical role for top predators in a resource-poor habitat, such as the open ocean, by offering foraging opportunities and refuge.
 There is also evidence that seamounts play an important role in the navigation of some pelagic species during migrations.

-It's being established that the set of seamounts of the Cocos Ridge could represent areas of biological importance for pelagic species that move between the Cocos and the Galapagos Islands.
+The seamounts of the Cocos Ridge are of biological importance for pelagic species that move between the Cocos and the Galapagos Islands.
 However, there are no studies that demonstrate the biological importance of seamounts in this region, mainly due to their remote location and the logistical difficulty to monitor this type of pelagic environment.

 - Quantify the abundance, diversity and distribution of pelagic species in the seamounts between Cocos Island and the Galapagos Islands.